 Hi, I’m Vince La Marca.
 My disciplines are marketing, content creation, business strategy, writing, and UX.
+Most of my experience has been in sales enablement and creative services.
 You can get all of the specifics on my work experience on my Linkedin profile (login for details).

 A Brief History of My Career